-As soon as you miss a car payment in California, the lender can arrange to have your car repossessed.
+In California, if you default on your car loan, you aren't entitled to notice before a repossession agent takes your car.
+As soon as you miss a car payment, the lender can arrange to have your car repossessed—the lender doesn't need to get your permission or to tell you in advance.
 The lender may also repossess the car if you breach the loan agreement in some other way, like by letting the insurance lapse.
 (Cal.
 Com.
 Code § 9609).

 Also, a repossession agent can repossess your vehicle whether or not you're present.

 A repossession agent can't, however, breach the peace by threatening you, using violence, or damaging your personal property, among other things, when taking the car.
 (Cal.
 Com.
 Code § 9609).

-In most cases, once the car is repossessed, the lender will sell it either at auction or through a private sale, often to a used car dealer.
+In most cases, once the car is repossessed, the lender will sell it either at auction or through a private sale, often to a used-car dealer.

 Under California law, the lender has to send you the following notices after repossessing your car:

 The lender might then send letters, make collection calls, or file a lawsuit to recover the deficiency.

 Also, you might want to consider talking to a lawyer if the lender sues you for a deficiency.
-(To find out when hiring an attorney might be a good idea—and when you might not need one— in a deficiency suit, read Should I Hire a Lawyer if My Car Lender Sues Me After Repossessing My Car?)
+To find out when hiring an attorney might be a good idea—and when you might not need one— in a deficiency suit, read Should I Hire a Lawyer if My Car Lender Sues Me After Repossessing My Car?